SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 """""""

 This is an overloaded intrinsic.
-You can use ``llvm.powi`` on any floating-point or vector of floating-point type.
+You can use ``llvm.powi`` on any floating point or vector of floating point type.
 Not all targets support all types however.

 ::